Superman in film: Zack Snyder's Justice League (2021)

 The divisive reaction toward the theatrical cut of Justice League, with Zack Snyder leaving directorial duties and the theatrical cut of the film in the hands of Joss Whedon, led to an argument comparing the situation to the one experienced by the film Superman II.
 Both Justice League and Superman II had a director who was replaced before the completion of the film (for different reasons), which led to a second director coming in and making substantial changes to the tone of the film.
 Richard Donner was able to complete his cut of Superman II in 2005.
 In the belief that Snyder had shot enough material for a finished film, a campaign for a "Snyder Cut" began online, to allow Snyder to receive a similar treatment to Donner.
-Arguments were made that Snyder's vision would be more cohesive to the previous films than the actual theatrical cut, which Snyder has not yet seen.
+Arguments were made that Snyder's vision would be more cohesive than the previous films than the actual theatrical cut, which Snyder has not yet seen.
 Warner Bros. initially remained silent regarding any intention of making a "Snyder Cut".

-In March 2019, Snyder confirmed his original cut did exist, and stated that it was up to Warner Bros. to release it.
+In March 2019, Snyder confirmed his original cut did exist and stated that it was up to Warner Bros. to release it.
 In November, Variety reported that Warner Bros. was unlikely to release Snyder's version of Justice League in theaters or on HBO Max, calling it a "pipe dream".
 In December, however, Snyder posted a photo on his Vero account, which showed boxes with tapes labeled "Z.S.
 J.L Director's cut", and with the caption "Is it real?
 Does it exist?
 Of course it does".
 In May 2020, Snyder officially announced his cut of Justice League for HBO Max for 2021 release date.
 The cut cost $70+ million to complete the special effects, musical score, editing, and additional shooting.
-Initially the cut was planned to be a four part miniseries, but was instead eventually released as a four-hour film.
+Initially, the cut was planned to be a four-part miniseries, but was instead eventually released as a four-hour film.
 Snyder said that this version is non-canonical to DC Extended Universe continuity, existing in a slightly alternate universe.
 Jason Momoa, however, said that James Wan's Aquaman (2018) takes place after Zack Snyder's Justice League rather than Whedon's version, while Wonder Woman (2017) director Patty Jenkins said that no DC director considers Whedon's Justice League canonical, and that she had worked with Snyder to ensure Wonder Woman maintained continuity with his film.